ericheose/ericheose/README.md

 <h3 align="center">👦🏻 About Me 👦🏻</h3>
 <p align="center">
-  A software engineer with passions in Music, Tech, Sports, and Design. <br>
+  Tech enthusiast with interests in Music and Finance. <br>
-  Born in Korea and moved to New Zealand at a young age. <br>
+  Born in Korea and raised in New Zealand <br>
-  Fluent in both Korean and English. <br>
 <br>
 <img src="http://ForTheBadge.com/images/badges/built-with-love.svg"/>
 <p>